• Skip to primary navigation

 1. You can grow your own mulch by planting dense beds of plants that produce huge amounts of organic matter and regrow when cut.

-2. It’s best to use plants that are nutrient accumulators; one’s that mine for nutrients deep in the soil and pull them up into their leaves like Comfrey, or nitrogen fixing plants that build nitrogen in the soil, such as Goumi.
+2. It’s best to use plants that are nutrient accumulators; ones that mine for nutrients deep in the soil and pull them up into their leaves like comfrey, or nitrogen fixing plants that build nitrogen in the soil, such as goumi or goji berry.

 3. These plants will slowly release their nutrients and fertility as they decay.